 Before you apply for a plan of subdivision, you should discuss your proposal with Planning Services.
 Contact a manager from the districts shown here.

 Site plan control is a site-specific type of development control, authorized under Section 41 of the Planning Act.
 Site plan control applies to construction, development and re-development on all lands within the corporate boundaries of the town, with some exceptions.
-Click on any of the six wards listed to view details for all current site plan applications within that area of Oakville.

 A zoning by-law is a document used to regulate the use of land.
 It states exactly what land uses are currently permitted in the town and provides detailed information such as: